LSFB-Team/lsfb-dataset/docs/features.md

-# LSFB CONT - Features
+# LSFB CONT

+LSFB CONT is a dataset for continuous sign language recognition.
+It is made of videos of deaf people talking together.
+Each video of the dataset are annotated with the gloss of each sign for each hands.
+Some video are also directly translated to french.
+The following section will provide more details about the dataset, its annotation and the various pre-computed features of the video.

+In order to download the LSFB CONT dataset, pleas contact me at the address jerome.fink[at]unamur.be

-## Videos with annotations
+## Videos

-First, a set of video files is provided.
-Each of these videos is several minutes long and has a category and an associated file containing annotations in sign language (ELAN file).

-For example, the video file `CLSFB - 01 ok/CLSFBI0103_S001_B.mp4` has `CLSFB - 01 ok` as a category and an associated ELAN annotation file `CLSFBI0103.eaf`.

-## The annotation list

-As explained above, each video has associated annotations.
-However, in addition to the ELAN file, a CSV file with the list of annotations and their start and end is provided.
-The annotations are separated according to the hand used.
+The videos of the LSFB CONT dataset are all recorded in 720x576px resolution with 50 FPS.
+The duration of the video is variable (between 30 seconds and 30 minutes).
+The signers were asked to accomplish several tasks such as summurizing a video, describing a picture or tell a childhood story.

-For example, `features/annotations/CLSFB - 01 ok/CLSFBI0103A_S001_B.mp4/right_hand.csv` is an annotation file for the right hand of the video for the right hand of the video `CLSFBI0103A_S001_B.mp4`.
+The *videos.csv* file of the dataset contains the list of all the available video along with several metadata :

-### Columns in an annotation file (CSV)
+- **filename**: the name of the video file (e.g. `CLSFBI0103_S001_B.mp4`)
+- **category**: the category of the video (e.g. `CLSFB - 01 ok`)
+- **filepath** : the relative path of the video (eg `videos\CLSFB - 01 ok\CLSFBI0103A_S001_B.mp4`)
+- **frames** : the number of frames in the video (ex: `25274`)
+- **right_hand_annotations** : the relative path of the right hand annotations
+- **left_hand_annotations** : the relative path of the left hand annotations
+- **face_positions** : the relative path of the face landmarks
+- **hands_positions** : the relative path of the hand landmarks
+- **pose_positions** : the relative path of the skeleton landmarks
+- **holistic_features** : the relative path of the holistic landmarks
+- **holistic_features_cleaned** : the relative path of the cleaned holistic landmarks

+The actual content of all these files are presented in the following section.

+## Left and Right hands Annotations

+The LSFB video are annotated using gloss.
+Glosses are unique labels associated to each sign.
+The annotations CSV contains the following columns :

-1. **start**: the start of the annotation (in milliseconds)
+- **start** : Starting time of the gloss (in milliseconds)
-2. **end** : the end of the annotation (in milliseconds)
+- **end** : Ending time of the gloss (in milliseconds)
-3. **word**: the annotation, e.g. `HOUSE(1X)`
+- **word** :  The label of the gloss

+The annotations CSV files were created based on the original annotations created by the [LSFB-LAB](https://www.unamur.be/lettres/romanes/lsfb-lab).
+Those annotation are available on demande and use the [ELAN](https://archive.mpi.nl/tla/elan) file format.
+Along with the gloss annotation, the ELAN file also contains an alligned french translation.
+However, frenche translation is still a work in progress and will be available in its own CSV file when ready.

 ## Extracted landmarks

 From each frame of each video a set of landmarks is extracted.
 These landmarks relate to the main speaker in the video.
-Here are the different sets of landmarks extracted:
+The different sets of landmarks extracted:

 - The face
 - The pose (skeleton)
 - The hands

-This very precise data is then aggregated into another set of landmarks, the holistic landmarks.
-These are also offered in a cleaned version where an interpolation phase and a smoothing phase have been performed.
+These very precise data are then aggregated into another set of landmarks, the holistic landmarks.
+Holistics landmarks are also available in a cleaned version where an interpolation and a smoothing phase have been applied.

-For example, the video `CLSFB - 01 ok/CLSFBI0103_S001_B.mp4` has several associated landmarks in the folder `features/landmarks/CLSFB - 01 ok/CLSFBI0103A_S001_B.mp4` :

-- `face.csv` : the face landmarks
-- `pose.csv` : pose, skeleton landmarks
-- `hands.csv`: hand landmarks
-- `holistic.csv`: holistic landmarks
-- `holistic_cleaned.csv` : holistic cleaned landmarks

 ### Face landmarks